MachineSchooling/TheSchoolingMachine/README.md

 Inexact user input is handled in fuzzycard.py.

+Custom exceptions related to cards or metagame archetypes are located in mtgexceptions.py.

 Files which are on an update schedule are updated using updateable.py.

 Required to run the bot, but not included here, is a file called private.py which contains the bot's login information.